mark-casey/pansi/README.md

 **NOTE**: Many of these terms are intentionally misspelled.
 The purpose of this is to help maintain manageability.
 For example, the first term below 'servis' is merely a misspelling of 'service'.
-The misspelled option is more easily located and distinguished in code bases, which often use these common terms in many different contexts.
+The misspelled option is more easily located and distinguished in codebases, which often use these common terms in many different contexts.
 Should a term ever need to be renamed or modified procedurally, the find/replace or other operation will be much easier on the human running it and there may be 100 instances of the misspelled term to